golemfactory/golem-architecture/gaps/gap-29_service_api/gap-29_service_api.md

 - specification of the Golem 'payload' that shall be launched on a Provider node
 - logic (via a sequence of ExeScript commands) to be executed as the Service follows a transition of states in its lifecycle

+The execution of the service happens in the context of a `Golem` engine.
+The engine is a high-level API concept - an object which shields a developer from all the complex nuances of Golem's low-level APIs.
+All the market interaction, Agreement negotiation, Activity launch and ExeScript execution is encapsulated within the `Golem` engine object.

-The initialization of the Service class and transition between states is controlled by the Golem Engine.
+In the Service API execution model the initialization of the Service class and transition between states is controlled by the `Golem` engine.
+The developer is expected to provide a definition of Service class implementation of following interface:

 ```mermaid
 ---